facebook/FAI-PEP/README.md

                         Specify the devices that skip the benchmark, in a comma separated list.
 The value is the device or device_hash field of the meta info.
+  --framework {caffe2,generic,oculus}
-  --framework {caffe2}  Specify the framework to benchmark on.
+                        Specify the framework to benchmark on.
   --info INFO           The json serialized options describing the control and
                         treatment.
   --local_reporter LOCAL_REPORTER
                         Save the result to a directory specified by this argument.
+  --simple_local_reporter SIMPLE_LOCAL_REPORTER
+                        Same as local reporter, but the directory hierarchy is reduced.
   --model_cache MODEL_CACHE
                         The local directory containing the cached models.
 It should not be part of a git directory.
-  -p PLATFORM, --platform PLATFORM
+  --device DEVICE       The single device to run this benchmark on -p PLATFORM, --platform PLATFORM
                         Specify the platform to benchmark on.
 Use this flag if the framework needs special compilation scripts.
 The scripts are called build.sh saved in
                         specifications/frameworks/<framework>/<platform>
                         directory
+  --platform_sig PLATFORM_SIG
+                        Specify the platform signature --wipe_cache WIPE_CACHE
-  --program PROGRAM     The program to run on the platform.
+                        Specify whether to evict cache or not before running --program PROGRAM     The program to run on the platform.
   --reboot              Tries to reboot the devices before launching
                         benchmarks for one commit.